NP vs. APRN: What’s the Difference?

 • Diagnosing conditions

-• Prescribing treatment
+• Prescribing treatment and medications

 • Providing patient and family education